dart-lang/site-www/src/_tutorials/server/cmdline.md

 convert it to a string, and print it.
 The `writeln()` method also prints a newline character.
-`dcat` uses the `write()` method to print the line number so the line number and the text appear on the same line.
+`dcat` uses the `write()` method to print the line number so the line number and text appear on the same line.

-You can also use the `writeAll()` method to print a list of objects, or use `addStream()` to asynchronously print all of the elements from a stream.
+You can also use the `writeAll()` method to print a list of objects, or use `addStream()` to asynchronously print all the elements from a stream.

 `stdout` provides more functionality than the `print()` function.
 For example, you can display the contents of a stream with `stdout`.
-However, you must use `print()` instead of `stdout` for programs that are converted to and run in JavaScript.
+However, you must use `print()` instead of `stdout` for programs that run on the web.

 ### stderr